-Another line-dance favorite from the 1960s was The Hully Gully.
+“Shake your shoulders and wiggle your knees.”
+Another favorite from the 1960s was The Hully Gully.
 Here’s a clip of the Olympics performing the song that ultimately inspired the dance.

 In 1961, Puerto Rico jazz musician, Ray Barretto, released his hit song “El Watusi.”
 Future artists picked up the beat and The Watusi developed into a dance that thrived for years to come.

 In the following clip, The Lennon Sisters, Norma Zimmer, Larry Hooper and Russ Klein perform Wah Watusi on The Lawrence Welk Show.

 Chubby Checker is perhaps best known for his association with the hit song, The Twist.
 However, this was one of several dances that he inspired.
 For example, his hit song Pony Time inspired the iconic dance The Pony.

 Here’s a video of Chubby Checker performing Pony Time.

 Iconic dance hit, The Hitch Hike, was inspired by Marvin Gaye’s hit with the same name.
 In the following short video, Marvin Gaye performs Hitch Hike.